Roy Moore's sexual assault allegations cloud Alabama special Senate election

 Despite numerous Republican leaders backing away from Moore, Trump tweeted on Dec.
 4 that his vote on certain issues – such as, immigration, gun rights and judicial appointments – was needed.

 Democrat Doug Jones leads Moore by 8 points, according to a Fox News poll released mid-November.
-But the holidays and big Alabama football games before the election could distract voters from the fallout of the allegations, Taylor said.
+But the holidays and big Alabama football games before the election could distract voters from the allegations, Taylor said.

+And should Moore win, Senate Majority Leader Mitch McConnell, R-Ky., said he would “immediately have an issue with the Ethics Committee.”

 Doug Jones, Democrat